Ldev-The-Remaster/ChattingApp/MessagingProtocol.md

 WITH
 league? 💀
 /*$*/
-DO ALERT
+DO SEND
 AT 1714715436
 WITH
 User Forki has been banned
 /*$*/
 ```
-It's then up to the client to re-interpret the nested message requests to *populate* the UI sequentially.
+It's then up to the client to re-interpret the nested message requests to populate the UI sequentially.

 ## Examples
 User connects and attempts authentication using the username `Midfield`